Adaptive-Music/frogophone/README.md

 *The most accessible, inclusive, and versatile MIDI amphibian*

-Frogophone is a bespoke MIDI instrument made from a [LeapFrog Baby Tad](https://leapfrog.fandom.com/wiki/Baby_Tad) soft toy, created by [The Biomedical Engineering RMIT Student Society (BERSS)](https://rusu.rmit.edu.au/Clubs/BERSS) at their two-day [2024 Hackathon](https://www.instagram.com/p/C-mOJVxqIss/) for one of the students of Melbourne Youth Orchestras and the University of Melbourne's [Adaptive Music Bridging Program (AMBP)](https://myo.org.au/programs/ensemble-program/adaptive-music-bridging-program/).
+Frogophone is a bespoke MIDI instrument made from a [LeapFrog Baby Tad](https://leapfrog.fandom.com/wiki/Baby_Tad) (2003-2006 version) soft toy, created for one of the students of Melbourne Youth Orchestras and the University of Melbourne's [Adaptive Music Bridging Program (AMBP)](https://myo.org.au/programs/ensemble-program/adaptive-music-bridging-program/).

 The student has a special connection with this toy, helping her to overcome her disability when using it.
 Taking advantage of this connection, AMBP converted it to a MIDI controller to enable her to express her creativity through it.
 We have built on the features of the Arduino code, in the hope that it will serve in helping her to be included in ensemble settings by making it easy for her to play in tune to any song, and that the variety of possible sounds it can produce will allow how to play any genre of her choosing.